-- 3:12 And the children of Israel did evil again in the sight of the Lord: and the Lord strengthened Egion the king of Moab against Israel, because they had done evil in the sight of the Lord.
-Now once again, Israel did evil in the sight of the Lord and God raised up Egion, king of the Moabites, an enemy of Israel and allowed Israel to be conquered because of their evil done in His presence. - 3:13 And he gathered unto him the children of Ammon and Amalek, and went and smote Israel, and possessed the city of palm trees.
+3:12 And the children of Israel did evil again in the sight of the Lord: and the Lord strengthened Egion the king of Moab against Israel, because they had done evil in the sight of the Lord.
+Since Israel again did evil in the sight of the Lord, He raised up an enemy of Israel, and allowed Israel to be conquered by Egion, king of the Moabites, because of this evil was done in His presence.

+3:13 And he gathered unto him the children of Ammon and Amalek, and went and smote Israel, and possessed the city of palm trees.
 As the Lord strengthened Eglon king of Moab, there were allied armies with him (the Ammonites and the Amalekites).
 These three tribes (Moabites, Ammonites, and the Amalekites) were nomadic tribes that lived near each other.
 This was the first time nations outside of Canaan attacked the Israelites in their own land.
-As they gathered forces together, they defeated Israel and took possession of Jericho which is called "The City Of Palm Trees" because of the many springs surrounding the city providing irrigation to the land and producing lush vegetation. - 3:14 So the children of Israel served Eglon the king of Moab eighteen years.
-And for the next 18 years the Israelites were required to pay crushing taxes to King Eglon of Moab, because they had done evil in the sight of the Lord.
+As they gathered forces together, they defeated Israel and took possession of Jericho which is called "The City Of Palm Trees" because of the many springs surrounding the city providing irrigation to the land and producing lush vegetation.

+3:14 So the children of Israel served Eglon the king of Moab eighteen years.
+For the next 18years the Israelites were required to pay crushing taxes to King Eglon of Moab, because they had done evil in the sight of the Lord.
 It went from eight years to eighteen years.
 Their bondage became much longer.
 Do you think God has gotten their attention yet?